 The tests can even be loaded onto a smartphone app and then the phone can be placed into a portable headset.
 Quarterbacks could theoretically do the tests from home and then the results can be emailed to coaches.

 "You do it over and over again, watching where guys go and seeing where windows open up on certain plays," Buchanan said.
 "It's pretty much what you see on the field."

-Ole Miss is using a program developed by EON Sports.
-It is a subsidiary of EON Reality, based in California.
+Ole Miss is using a program developed by EON Sports, which is a subsidiary of EON Reality based in California.
 UCLA, Kansas, Syracuse, the Tampa Bay Buccaneers and about 100 high schools are among EON's clients.
-Brendan Reilly is the company's 28-year-old CEO.
-He says more potential clients are in the works and interest has been high.
+Brendan Reilly - the company's 28-year-old CEO - says more potential clients are in the works and interest has been high.

 Reilly said EON's software was partially developed from programs that do things like train fighter pilots and help doctors practice surgeries.

 "Coaches already know how to make guys big and strong," Reilly said.
 "Now they want to figure out how to get them to make consistently better decisions on the field.
 We're figuring out ways to use data and technology to make that happen.
 And if you can game-ify the process to make it more enjoyable, players will hopefully embrace that."

 Ole Miss graduate assistant Robert Ratliff spent several hours using the EON Sports software to install the team's offense into the system.
 He's also working on simulating defensive alignments for teams that the Rebels will face this season.

 He said once the base system is installed, changing, adding or deleting plays isn't too difficult.

 There is also a version of the simulator that uses real-life footage from the quarterback's perspective instead of a video game simulation.
 Ratliff said that version makes things more realistic, but once the video is taken, there is no way to change the play without filming another one.